 Our management team has extensive experience in and in-depth market knowledge of the PRC automotive engine industry.
 Our future performance and success depend to a significant extent on our ability to retain and motivate our senior management team, including Mr. Wu Xiao An, our chairman and executive Director, and Mr. Wang Yunxian, our chief executive officer and executive Director, and other key personnel, such as senior research and development personnel.
 Our senior management team has on average over 20 years of experience in the automotive engine industry.
 Further information on our Directors and senior management is set forth in "Directors and Senior Management" in this document.
 During the Track Record Period, we have not lost any member of our senior management team or key personnel to our competitors.
-There is no assurance that we will be able to retain members of our senior management team and other key personnel or recruit additional competent personnel.
+There is no assurance that we will be able to retain members of our senior management team and other key personnel or recruit additional competent personnel for our future development.
+Moreover, we do not maintain insurance for the loss of any key personnel.
 Any loss of senior management members or key personnel without immediate and adequate replacement may limit our competitiveness, affect our production planning and implementation, reduce our manufacturing quality or cause customer dissatisfaction.
 As a result, our business, financial condition and results of operations could be materially and adversely affected.